opencasestudies/website-ocs-source/content/authors/cwright/_index.md

 [[education.courses]]
   course = "BS in Biology"
-  institution = "University of New Mexico School" year = 2009
+  institution = "University of New Mexico" year = 2009

 [[education.courses]]
   course = "BA in Chemistry"
-  institution = "University of New Mexico School" year = 2009
+  institution = "University of New Mexico" year = 2009

 # Social/Academic Networking